ArshRai17/cool-anemone/content/about.md

 *   wrote and designed a wide variety of GUI and CLI based technical content

-*   designed information architecture (IA) for various web-based technical documentation
+*   designed information architecture (IA) for web-based technical documentation

 *   kept the end-user at the centre for all content development process